janjaali/scala-compiler-options/README.md

 ## Development

-This repository contains two basic test projects in [./test](./test), one for Scala `2.12.x` and one for `2.13.x`, that could be used to "live" test this plugin while developing.
+This repository contains test projects in [./test](./test), one for each Scala version.
+The test projects are used to "integration" test this plugin while developing.

 ### Organize Imports